albar965/littlenavmap-manual/src/en/PROFILE.rst

      destination airport) and a valid aircraft performance file to see the elevation profile.

-The elevation profile also does not cover missed approaches and legs to alternate airports.
+The elevation profile does not cover missed approaches and legs to alternate airports.
 Create a new flight plan from the destination to the alternate airport if you wish to use the elevation profile.